ctu-mrs/ctu-mrs.github.io/docs/50-features/55-octomap/octomap_server.md

 ## Configuration
 The frame of reference, where the map is built, is set by argument **world_frame_id** of the launch file.
 Default configuration parameters are available at [the config file](https://github.com/ctu-mrs/mrs_octomap_server/blob/master/config/default.yaml).
-They can be overriden by passing a custom config file to the main launch file.
+They can be overridden by passing a custom config file to the main launch file.